frontenddogma/css-optimization-basics/manuscript/production.md

 * For performance in terms of efficiency and file size, each page should only come with the styles it uses.
 * For performance in terms of caching, each style sheet should be cacheable.
-* For performance in terms of efficiency and file size if a user visits many pages (low bounce rate with visitors covering a high percentage of needed styles), a single style sheet is usually fastest.
+* For performance in terms of efficiency and file size if a user visits many pages (low bounce rate with visitors covering a high percentage of needed styles), a single style sheet is fastest.
 * For HTML maintainability, style sheets should not be versioned manually (we don’t want to update HTML code every time we update CSS code).
 * For CSS maintainability, style sheets should not be broken up manually (we don‘t want to merge style sheets every time we update CSS code).
 * For general maintainability, code should be kept simple.

 et cetera.

 I’ll still offer a view.
 There are a few reasons for only providing the styles that are used on each page.
-This approach should be taken if 1) the project is large (perhaps >10,000 pages, or >10,000 declarations) _and_ 2) if it can be automated.
+This approach should be taken if 1) the project is large (perhaps >10,000 pages, or >10,000 declarations) _and_ 2) it can be automated.

 * index.css (or)
 * contact.css (or)